woenel/prpcmblmts/README.md

 ```
 $ composer require woenel/prpcmblmts
 ```
 2. **This step is for Laravel 5.4 and below only.
-You don't have to follow this step if you are using Laravel 5.5 and up.**
+You don't need to follow this step if you are using Laravel 5.5 and up.**
 \
 In `config/app.php`, look for provider and add PRPCMBLMTS Service Provider
 ```